"I want to honor those that came from nothing but just wanted to play music."

 That’s cool to hear.
 Thank you.
 I kinda just label my work as things that I like.
 I’m into the occult.
 I’m into handmade instruments.
 Things that were before.
 Things that people could make wherever they lived.
 The music that comes from those things.
 I didn’t have a guitar growing up.
 I lived in the projects.
 Jimi Hendrix was the only guitar player that I knew.
 I didn’t know where to go to find more.
 I used to play on a broom, but I rocked the hell out of that broom so I like to honor that.
 Even though I wasn’t strumming any chords, I picked up the feelings.
 I want to honor those that came from nothing but just wanted to play music.

-Before I forget, I wanted to ask you about your work with ROCKERS.
+I want to ask you about your work with ROCKERS.
 How did it get started?

 I really want to make it out there next year.